zenforic/csm-multi/README.md

 torchaudio.save("audio.wav", audio.unsqueeze(0).cpu(), generator.sample_rate)
 ```

 CSM sounds best when provided with context.
-You can prompt or provide context to the model using a `Segment` for each speaker utterance.
+You can prompt or provide context to the model using a `Segment` for each speaker's utterance.

 ```python
 speakers = [0, 1, 0, 0]